Summer 2026 Weather Outlook: Three Signals Pointing Toward a Hot One

 Data Sources & Methodology

-This analysis draws on multiple sources: the NOAA Climate Prediction Center seasonal outlook, the NOAA NCEI Winter 2025-26 Climate Report, city-level warming trends from 55 years of NOAA GHCN-Daily observations, and the World Weather Attribution rapid study on the March 2026 heat wave.
+This analysis draws on multiple sources: the NOAA Climate Prediction Center seasonal outlook, the IRI April 2026 ENSO Quick Look, the Carbon Brief state-of-the-climate analysis, the CSU April 2026 hurricane season forecast, city-level warming trends from 55 years of NOAA GHCN-Daily observations, and the Yale Climate Connections El Niño analysis.
 El Niño probabilities from the CPC ENSO diagnostic discussion.
+Drought data from the US Drought Monitor (April 14, 2026).
 Summer warming trends from Climate Central.
 “Summer” refers to meteorological summer: June, July, and August.
-This article presents historical analysis and current forecasts — it is not a weather prediction.
+Originally published April 3, 2026; updated April 22 with current data.

 Explore Historical Summer Weather by City